thanhpp/zola/README.md

 1. Lạc Long Quân - Manage users, posts
    1. [Postman](docs/Zola.postman_collection.json)
 2. Âu Cơ - Manage chats, messages

+### Relations
+- Users can only **block diary** from each other if they were a friend
+- **Block message** means block everything, including
+  - Remove the friend relationship
+  - Remove all likes, comments
+- Only friends can see each other posts, comments, likes

 ### APIs
 #### User